Farheen2302/codeIgniter-solr-helper-library/README.md

 	foreach ($facet as $key => $value) {
 		echo $value[0].":".$value[1]."<br>";
 	}

+**Output: Print out message**

+	**JSON parser**
+	**Number of results:**
+	7
+	**Solr results with EnName_t:**
+	Chinese Academy of Science CAS (1)
+	Library of the Chinese Academy of Sciences
+	Chinese Academy of Agricultural Sciences
+	Graduate School of the Chinese Academy of Science Jiangsu Academy of Agricultural Sciences
+	China Academy of Traditional Chinese Medicine
+	Academy of Mathematics and System Sciences CAS **Facet information:**
+	Webometrics:7
+	研究院/所/中心:2

 ## Simple Query ##
 ### 1 Config "Host" "Port" and "Database name" ###